Macros

 Backtick

 The backtick ` quotes a template.
-Everything inside is treated as literal syntax rather than code to execute.
-It is like saying "give me this exact structure, do not evaluate it."
+Everything inside is taken as literal syntax rather than code to run.
+Read it as: give me this exact structure, untouched.

 LOON